Telenav/cactus/README.md

 Cactus tooling assumes the following:

-  * That it is (usually) operating in a tree of Maven projects
+  * That it is operating in a tree of Maven projects
   * That they are (usually) part of a less granular tree of Git submodules
   * That the _families_ in a given checkout can be derived from the set of `<groupId>` elements of all `pom.xml` files within that checkout, using the algorithm described above